ichord/angular-coffee-AMD-seed/README.md

 ### Dir Structure

-* src - development stuff. coffeescript, sass, template and so on.
+* app - development stuff. coffeescript, sass, template and so on.
 * build - complied stuff. javascript, css, spec test... dev server will run on it.
 * dist - production stuff. compress and min files which can deploy to server.
 * test - testing!

 ### Tasks

-* grunt build - generate build stuff
+* grunt dev - set up development env
 * grunt dist - generate production stuff
 * grunt compile - compile coffeescript and sass
 * more details in `Gruntfile.coffee`